bytewvr/blog/_posts/2023-01-20-Singleton design pattern.md

 b.signal.connect(responderB)
 print(number_of_signal_receivers(b, b'signal'))
 ```
-and omitting the debug output we observe that the receiver count is not increasing after connecting `responderB()` to our signal.
+Omitting the debug output we observe that the receiver count is not increasing after connecting `responderB()` to our signal.
 ```
 1
 1
 ```
 How do we fix this?
 # Solution 1
 After creating the object instance and connecting a signal any subsequent call to ```__init__()``` will wipe out our previous connections.
-We could try to restrict the init to the first call with
+We could try to restrict the init-call to the first call with
 ```python
 class myClass(QObject):
     signal = pyqtSignal(object)